knvsl/teapot-demo/_site/shading.md

    vec3 lightDirection = lightPosition - worldPosition;
 ```

-Then we transform to eye coordinates and set our varying variables
+Then we transform both vectors to eye coordinates and set our varying variables.

 ```glsl
 vLight = vec3(viewMatrix * vec4(lightDirection, 0.0));